-(b) The management has represented that, to the best of its knowledge and belief, funds have been no received by the Group from any persons or entities, including foreign entities ("Funding Parties"), with the understanding, whether recorded in writing or otherwise, that the Group shall, whether, directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries: and
+(b) The management has represented that, to the best of its knowledge and belief, no funds have been received by the Group from any persons or entities, including foreign entities ("Funding Parties"), with the understanding, whether recorded in writing or otherwise, that the Group shall, whether, directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries; and

-(c) Based on such audit procedures as considered reasonable and appropriate circumstances, in the nothing has come to our notice that has caused us to believe that the representations under sub clause (i) and (ii) of Rule 11(e) of the Companies (Audit and Auditor's) Rules, 2014 contain any material misstatement.
+(c) Based on such audit procedures as considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the representations under sub clause (i) and (ii) of Rule 11(e) of the Companies (Audit and Auditor's) Rules, 2014 contain any material misstatement.

 - v.
 The Holding Company has neither declared nor paid any dividend during the year.
-However, the holding company has made the payment of dividend declared during the FY 2020-21, which was approved in the 14th AGM conducted on August 7, 2021. - p) With respect to the matter to be included in the Auditor's Report under Section 197(16) of the Act:
+However, the holding company has made the payment of dividend declared during the FY 2020-21, which was approved in the 14th AGM conducted on August 7, 2021. - vi.
+Proviso to Rule 3(1) of the Companies (Accounts) Rues, 2014 for maintaining books of account using accounting software which has a feature of recording audit trail (edit log) facility is applicable to the Company with effect from 1st April 2023 and accordingly, reporting under Rule 11(g) of The Companies (Audit and Auditors) Rules, 2014 is applicable for the financial year ended 31st March 2024.
+The accounting software used by the company has no feature of audit trail. - p) With respect to the matter to be included in the Auditor's Report under Section 197(16) of the Act:

 In our opinion and according to the information and explanations given to us, the remuneration paid by the Holding Company to its directors during the current year is in accordance with the provisions of Section 197 of the Act.
 The remuneration paid to any director is not in excess of the limit laid down under Section 197 of the Act.
-The Ministry of Corporate Affairs has not prescribed other details under Section 197(16) of the Act which required are to be commented upon by us.
+The Ministry of Corporate Affairs has not prescribed other details under Section 197(16) of the Act which are required to be commented upon by us.